MorganaRamos/MorganaRamos/README.md

 It's good to see you here

 I'm Morgana Ramos, future fullstack developer.
-I discovered that dont matter how hard to learn programming is, I just love it.
+I realised that dont matter how hard to learn programming is, I just love it.

 - 🔭 I am available for Trainne or internship vacancies in the development area.
 - 🌱 I am currently studying about Java, Spring and architecture.